 In the Beginning…..

-Following my success growing vegetables in containers last year, I decided to expand my efforts this year and also start up my own vegetable allotment on some of the unused land near our Guernsey freshwater fishing lake.
-This land was essentially a large stretch of field, previously uncultivated and only utilised by the local rabbit population.
+Following my success growing vegetables in containers last year, I decided to expand my efforts this year and also start up my own vegetable allotment on some of the unused lands near our Guernsey freshwater fishing lake.
+This land was essentially a large stretch of field, previously uncultivated and only utilized by the local rabbit population.

 New Allotment, Rabbits and Fencing Rabbits Out.

-Having arranged for a local tractor driver to come in and plough over the land for me I quickly realised there was an obvious problem, the land was full of rabbits, and I do mean ‘full’.
-This was going to be harder than I thought, plus I also realised that potentially the large amount of rabbits living on the land would soon be eyeing up my vegetable seedlings greedily.
+Having arranged for a local tractor driver to come in and plow over the land for me I quickly realized there was an obvious problem, the land was full of rabbits, and I do mean ‘full’.
+This was going to be harder than I thought, plus I also realized that potentially a large number of rabbits living on the land would soon be eyeing up my vegetable seedlings greedily.
 Having already made a start on planting my runner beans I knew time was of the essence if I were to protect my crops from imminent annihilation.

-The obvious solution was to put a fence around the land and sink the wire a good 6 inches below ground level to avoid the rabbits tunnelling underneath.
+The obvious solution was to put a fence around the land and sink the wire a good 6 inches below ground level to avoid the rabbits tunneling underneath.
 Great idea, but rather an expensive one as I estimated the fencing and posts would cost several hundred pounds that I could not afford.
-Fortunately my wonderful parents came to the rescue with the perfect solution.
-I would provide them with vegetables, and in return they would pay for, and help erect, appropriate fencing to keep the hungry bunnies away from my vegetables.
+Fortunately, my wonderful parents came to the rescue with the perfect solution.
+I would provide them with vegetables, and in return, they would pay for, and help erect, appropriate fencing to keep the hungry bunnies away from my vegetables.

 Dealing with Bad Quality Soil, plus Weeding Young Seedlings.